-Mission: The Pacific Basin Law Journal (PBLJ) is considered to be the foremost journal in the world concentrating on Pacific Rim issues.
-It is also the second oldest journal at UCLA Law, founded in 1982.
-We are committed to publishing cutting-edge, original scholarship that makes a significant contribution the study of the Pacific Rim, which entails a diverse range of legal and policy issues concerning the Asia-Pacific and Americas.
-We are also committed to boosting the dialogue between U.S. and international scholars through our publications.
-Throughout its existence, the PBLJ has featured articles written by leading scholars and practitioners on international legal topics including human rights law, constitutional law, criminal law, international trade regulations, corporate governance, climate change, intellectual property law and other areas of business law.
-The breadth and diversity of materials covered by the PBLJ makes it one of the most exciting, informative, and authoritative student publications at UCLA School of Law.
+Mission: The Pacific Basin Law Journal (PBLJ) is considered the world's foremost journal focused on Pacific Rim issues.
+We are committed to publishing original, cutting-edge scholarship that significantly contributes to the study of this important region of the world, and we seek to enhance dialogue between U.S. and international scholars through our publications.
+Past issues have featured articles by leading scholars and practitioners on a range of international and comparative law topics, including human rights, constitutional law, criminal law, international trade, labor and employment, corporate governance, climate change, and intellectual property.
+The breadth and diversity of topics covered by the PBLJ make it one of the most exciting, informative, and authoritative student publications at UCLA School of Law.

 The PBLJ is an entirely student-run law journal.
 Founded in 1982, it is the second oldest journal at UCLA Law.
 We publish twice a year and are available on LexisNexis, HeinOnline, eScholarship, and Westlaw.